craiggrummitt/DateHelper/README.md

 	// Do stuff with date
 }
 ```
-The DateFormatType enum has a few predifined options as well as a tupple for providing a custom date format.
+The DateFormatType enum has a few predifined options as well as a tuple for providing a custom date format.

 ````
 case isoYear: i.e. 1997